Ticket #8336 (reopened defect)

 There are possibly two issues here, neither of them a Trac bug:

-- As ebray says, the /code problem is clearly missing permissions in the authz file
+- As ebray says, the

-- All paths are not downloadable by default - the default TracIni setting for downloadable_paths says something like /trunk, /branches/*, /tags/* so unless you have set your other paths there (or just use a '*' wildcard to make all paths downloadable), zip downloads will not work.
+downloadable_pathssays something like/trunk, /branches/*, /tags/*so unless you have set your other paths there (or just use a '*' wildcard to make all paths downloadable), zip downloads will not work.

 Closing as 'worksforme' - quite sure this is an installation issue, and please ask questions of usage on the MailingList or IrcChannel.

+No, am i so bad in explanation ?
 I've set the downloadable-paths correctly, and i've tested '*', too.

-And Bob must not see anything in /code}} (thats why bob = ), but Bob should be able to browse and download zips in {{{/users (bob has rw), but thats impossible cause trac always says bob must have permission to /code.
+And Bob must not see anything in /code (thats why bob = ), but Bob should be able to browse and download zips in /users (bob has rw), but thats impossible cause trac always says bob must have permission to /code.

 What has a download under root/users/... to do with root/code?
 Or why need bob read-access in root/code to download a file in root/users/...?